mpnguyen2/milestoning/README.md

-# milestoning
+# Domain Decomposition and Milestoning methods
-This project develop a domain decomposition approach that is equivalent to Milestoning method in molecular dynamics
+This project develops a domain decomposition approach that is equivalent to Milestoning method in molecular dynamics

 1. Files description: